Improved Graph Clustering: Algorithm

 \section{Algorithm}

-We now describe our algorithm; as mentioned, it is a convex relaxation of Maximum Likelihood (ML) as applied to the standard stochastic blockmodel.
+We now describe our algorithm.
+As mentioned, it is a convex relaxation of the Maximum Likelihood (ML) estimator as applied to the standard stochastic blockmodel.
 So, in what follows, we first develop notation and the exact ML estimator, and then its relaxation.

-{\bf ML for the standard stochastic blockmodel:} Recall that in the standard stochastic blockmodel nodes are partitioned into disjoint clusters, and edges in the graph are chosen independently; the probability of an edge between a pair of nodes in the same cluster is $p$, and for a pair of nodes in different clusters it is $q$.
+{\bf ML for the standard stochastic blockmodel:} Recall that in the standard stochastic blockmodel nodes are divided into disjoint clusters, and edges in the graph are chosen independently; the probability of an edge between a pair of nodes in the same cluster is $p$, and for a pair of nodes in different clusters it is $q$.
 Given the graph, the task is to find the underlying clusters that generated it.
-To write down the ML estimator for this, let us represent any candidate partition by a corresponding \emph{cluster matrix} $ Y\in \mathbb{R}^{n\times n} $ where $y_{ij} =1 $ if and only if nodes $i $ and $ j $ are in the same cluster, and $ 0 $ otherwise\footnote{We adopt the convention that $ y_{ii} = 1 $ for any node $ i $ that belongs to a cluster.}.
+To write down the ML estimator for this, let us represent any candidate clustering by a corresponding \emph{cluster matrix} $ Y\in \mathbb{R}^{n\times n} $ where $y_{ij} =1 $ if and only if nodes $i $ and~$ j $ are assigned to the same cluster,\footnote{Throughout this paper, for any matrix $ M $, $ m_{ij} $ denotes its $ (i,j) $-th entry.} and $ y_{ij}=0 $ otherwise; in particular, $ y_{ii} = 1 $ for any node $ i $ that belongs to a cluster.
 Any $Y$ thus needs to have a block-diagonal structure, with each block being all $ 1 $'s.

 A vanilla ML estimator then involves optimizing a likelihood subject to the combinatorial constraint that the search space is the cluster matrices.
-Let $ A\in \mathbb{R}^{n\times n} $ be the observed adjacency matrix of the graph\footnote{We assume $ a_{ii} = 1 $ for all $ i $.}; then, the log likelihood function of $ A $ given $ Y $ is
+Let $ A\in \mathbb{R}^{n\times n} $ be the observed adjacency matrix of the graph (we assume $ a_{ii} = 1 $ for all $ i $); then, the log likelihood function of $ A $ given $ Y $ is

 We notice that this can be written, via a re-arrangement of terms, as